Liphardt Lab

 Research Directions: Patterns, Energy, and Information

-Beyond 'basic' biophysics, we also try to tackle broader problems in medicine.
-Public health and disease prevention are still significantly constrained by limited data.
+Healthcare and disease prevention are still significantly constrained by limited data and the difficulty of scaling interventions to millions of people.
 Current medical record systems and health AI tools are not yet optimized for rapid, private, and low cost delivery of high-quality prevention and care.
 However, new computational and cryptographic techniques have the potential to make health much more accessible all around the world.
 For example, using Secure Multiparty Computation, volunteers can allow cloud doctors to learn from symptom data and provide health recommendations, without sensitive data ever leaving a person's phone.

 New cryptographic techniques such as Fully Homomorphic Encryption (FHE) make it possible to derive insights from encrypted data, better balancing patient privacy with the needs of public health.
 We recently used another technique, Secure Multiparty Computation, to investigate COVID symptoms in millions of people in 91 countries without jeopardizing their privacy.